-Here is the first few minutes of the very first episode of Hee Haw, which aired on June 15, 1969:
+Here is the very first episode of Hee Haw, which aired on June 15, 1969:

 Anyone watching Hee Haw couldn’t help but be in awe of Roy Clark, who apparently was able to play just about any stringed instrument you put in his hands.
 And when I say play, I mean he absolutely OWNED it.
 Check out Roy on banjo with Bobby Thompson:

 Roy also played the fiddle.
 Here he is performing Orange Blossom Special with a very young Jimmy Henley: